-If you’re planning to bet on soccer, you might be wondering how exactly soccer betting odds work, and how you can create a betting strategy around the odds.
+Knowing how exactly soccer betting odds work is essential in creating a betting strategy around the odds.
 Understanding soccer odds can greatly help you make smarter bets in the long run, and a few simple calculations can provide some extra insight into how your bets might pan out.
 Many beginners to sports betting don’t go the extra mile to understand soccer odds, even though it proves to be helpful in the long run.
+In this guide, we will walk you through how soccer odds work across different formats and bet types!

 American odds are usually presented in a positive or negative three to four (sometimes more) digit number like -125 or +350, with the negative meaning that the team is more likely to win, and the positive meaning that team is more unlikely to win.
 The higher the number on either side the more or less likely the team is to win.